 Early Childhood Lab School (ECL)

-The Early Childhood Lab School (ECL) is the weekday program for infants, toddlers, and preschoolers at CCFS.
+The Early Childhood Lab School (ECL) is the half-day program for infants, toddlers, and preschoolers at CCFS.
 It serves as a model early childhood program, a site for research involving young children, and provides an educational experience for students studying child development.

 - Four or five undergraduate student caregivers enrolled in our Communication and Interaction with Young Children course.
 These are upper division UC Davis students with background in human development who allow us to provide individualized attention to children.

 Our focus is on children's social and emotional development in a setting that emphasizes nurturing relationships within a culturally diverse school community.
 Although we do not teach academic skills in a formal way, children are given many opportunities to develop early language and literacy skills, build on math concepts, explore science and nature and learn social and emotional skills that will contribute to their success in later schooling.

 Research about child development is an essential part of the ECL.
 Parents who enroll their children grant permission for their children to be part of the naturalistic observation research that takes place daily.
 Several times per year parents are asked to consider other research projects that would involve direct interaction with their child.
 Parents receive a description of each research project approved by our Research Director and sign an informed consent form.
 Research assistants are supervised by faculty members and by our staff.

 Our program is proud to have earned NAEYC Accreditation - the mark of quality for early childhood education programs.
 NAEYC Standards